RORIdev/git-discord-rpc/README.md

 - Capability to use custom discord application id.
 - Capability to use custom assets and texts.
 - Capability to use different clients (if you have more that one discord running)
-- Bunch of languages supported (using default application id)
 - Full .NET discord rich presence implementation (See above)

 # Configuration